Helping People Explore and Learn About the Preserve

 - Promote the Preserve and Conservancy by answering questions about its flora, fauna, history, geology, describing the relationship with the City of Scottsdale, describing the work of the Conservancy and ways to support it.

 Conservancy stewards who volunteer as citizen scientists typically have a science-minded curiosity and desire to ask questions, work in a professional manner, participate in lifelong learning and share what they have learned.
-They are a permanent program run by volunteers who work side by side with professional scientists on Parsons Field Institute research projects.
+It is a permanent program run by volunteers who work side by side with professional scientists on Parsons Field Institute research projects.
 By becoming a citizen scientist, you can expect to meet interesting people, learn about new concepts and creatures, participate in science projects, get great exercise and have fun.

 Typical Citizen Science project areas are: